-Windows lets you set up proxy settings at the system level, applying them to all browsers and applications.
-This means you can route traffic through a proxy without configuring each application separately.
+Windows lets you set up proxy settings at the system level, applying them to browsers and many applications that respect the system proxy configuration.
+This means you can route traffic through a proxy without configuring each supported application separately.

 Preparation: Gather your proxy details

-Ensure you have the necessary InstantProxies credentials available prior to setup:
+Ensure you have the necessary InstantProxies details available before setup:

 - Proxy IP address